KnapsackPro/knapsack_pro-ruby/README.md

 then problem might be related to the fact you specified complex `KNAPSACK_PRO_TEST_FILE_PATTERN` and knapsack_pro gem cannot detect correct main test directory with spec_helper.
 You should set `KNAPSACK_PRO_TEST_DIR=spec`.
 Please [read also example](#how-can-i-run-tests-from-multiple-directories).

 #### Queue Mode problems

+##### Why when I use Queue Mode for RSpec then my tests fail?

+knapsack_pro Queue Mode uses `RSpec::Core::Runner` feature that allows [running specs multiple times with different runner options in the same process](https://relishapp.com/rspec/rspec-core/docs/running-specs-multiple-times-with-different-runner-options-in-the-same-process).
+Thanks to that we can run subset of test suite pulled from Knapsack Pro API work queue.
+This allows dynamic allocation of your tests across CI nodes without reloading whole Ruby/Rails application for each run of test suite subset .

+If you have custom things that are not common in how typical RSpec spec looks like then the RSpec feature won't be able to handle it between test suite subset runs.
+In that case you need to resolve failed tests in a way that allows RSpec to run the tests.
+Feel free to [ask me for help](https://knapsackpro.com/contact).

+You can learn more about [recent RSpec team changes](https://github.com/KnapsackPro/knapsack_pro-ruby/pull/42) that was backported into knapsack_pro.

 ##### Why I don't see collected time execution data for my build in user dashboard?